 Like its predecessors, the wearable looks like a standard analogue watch.
 The Steel HR takes much of what was great about the Activite range and upgrades it with new features including a heart rate monitor and a digital display for smartphone notifications.

 If you are looking for a classy smart watch with discreet activity features, we can safely say the Withings Steel is as good as it gets.
-You can pick up the Steel HR now on withings.com.
+You can pick up the Steel HR now on Amazon or withings.com.
 The 36mm retails for $179.95 and the 40mm for $199.95.
-Delivery time for orders is currently 2-4 weeks.

 Here is everything you need to know about the watch.